terramar-labs/mobile-monkey/README.md

 * mobile-monkey currently only supports `click` events in non-delegation handlers.

-* mobile-monkey will not patch handlers bound to `document`.
-Binding mobile-monkey to `document` prevents the user from scrolling with their touchscreen.
+* mobile-monkey will not patch handlers bound to `document`, `html`, or `body`.
+Binding mobile-monkey to these elements prevents the user from scrolling with their touchscreen.

 * This is a monkey patch; a hack.
 Soon, Pointer events will be regularly consumable without [awkward polyfills][2] that require you to rewrite large portions of your site, and we